Heading to Jakarta? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - South East Asia is known to impose the harshest drug laws in the world, and Indonesia is no exception.
 Avoid partaking in any drug use, as the crime is punishable by the maximum of death sentence.

-- Dangerous areas: Kota should be avoided at night due to the high incident rate of robberies.
+- Dangerous areas: most areas of Jakarta are safe during the day.
+Kota should be avoided at night due to the high incident rate of robberies.

 Recommended trip duration: 2-3 days